 If you are looking for the most affordable, complete restaurant POS system, then Lavu is a great option.
 It has all the core features, provides very well regarded customer service, starting at only $59/month/terminal.
 Lavu becomes even more compelling if you want a restaurant POS system for online ordering and home delivery too.
 This is because TouchBistro does not have an online package and Toast’s online package costs an additional $50/month.

 Keep in mind, while Lavu is a more affordable restaurant POS system, you will notice a lower level of design quality and functionality when compared to Toast— specifically when it comes to delivery management, designing your menu, inventory management and table management.
 It also outright lacks some features, like reservations management.

-On the flipside, TouchBistro is fairly light on the back-of-house functions like restaurant inventory management, employee management, and customer management when compared with Toast and Lavu.
-However, when integrated with Square, it provides a more complete solution.
+Compared to Toast, TouchBistro is fairly light on the back-of-house functions like employee management, and customer management.
+However, when integrated with some of its partners, TouchBistro provides a more complete solution.